dagainz/Correlator/docs/event-system.md

 - Summary: String summary
 - Payload: a python dict with arbitrary data, to be used in event handlers

-ErrorEvent, WarningEvent, and NoticeEvent are all subclasses of Event, which set the Event Status to the appropriate value.
+ErrorEvent, WarningEvent, and NoticeEvent are all subclasses of Event which set the appropriate status.

 ## Data events